AvidlyWordPress/avidly-theme/README.md

 ### theme.json
 - Setup global settings and styles for block editor.
 Read details from <a href="https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/">Block Editor Handbook</a>.

-More reading and examples from Dullsiteediting.com:
+More reading and examples from Fullsiteediting.com:
-<a href="https://fullsiteediting.com/lessons/creating-theme-json/">Exercise: Creating theme.json</a>
+<a href="https://fullsiteediting.com/lessons/creating-theme-json/">Exercise: Creating theme.json</a> and
 <a href="https://fullsiteediting.com/lessons/global-styles/">Global Styles & theme.json</a>